digipres/publications/ipres/ipres-2011/papers/towards-an-integrated-media-transfer-environment-a-comparative-s.md

 notes_url: null
 parent: iPRES 2011
 presentation_url: null
+publication_type: paper
 size: 520524
 source_name: iPRES
-title: 'Towards an Integrated Media Transfer Environment: A Comparative Summary of Available Transfer Tools and Recommendations for the Development of a Toolset for the Preservation of Complex Digital Objects: Paper - iPRES 2011 - Singapore'
+title: 'Towards an Integrated Media Transfer Environment: A Comparative Summary of Available Transfer Tools and Recommendations for the Development of a Toolset for the Preservation of Complex Digital Objects'
-type: paper
 year: 2011
 ---